dw/sortedfile/docs/index.rst

 Performance
 ###########

-Tests use a 100GB file containing 1.073 billion 100 byte records containing the record number left justified to 99 bytes followed by a newline, allowing both line and record oriented search.
+Tests use a 100GB file containing 1.073 billion 100 byte records with the record number left justified to 99 bytes followed by a newline, allowing both line and record oriented search.